-Legends have always been associated with festivals and on the similar lines Baisakhi also has some legends of baisakhi associated with it.
-The legends that are associated with Baisakhi portray that the festival of Baisakhi is not only important for Sikhs but for Buddhists and Hindus as well.
+Legends have always been associated with festivals and on the similar lines Vaisakhi also has some legends of baisakhi associated with it.
+The legends that are associated with Vaisakhi portray that the festival of Vaisakhi is not only important for Sikhs but for Buddhists and Hindus as well.

-The legends associated with the festival of Baisakhi that mark the importance of this festival are given below:
+The legends associated with the festival of Vaisakhi that mark the importance of this festival are given below:

 Birth Of Khalsa

 - It is said that in 1699 the foundation of Khalsa Pant was marked by Guru Gobind Singh ji at Anandpur Sahib.